 Screen Space Reflections: Off

-Reflections cause a lot of FPS issues, so turn it off and gain 5-10 FPS instantly.
+Reflections cause a lot of FPS problems, so turn it off and gain 5-10 FPS instantly.